Zamorano Agriculture Society recognizes members, supporters

 Zamorano Agriculture Society gave out scholarships to four students.
-Picture are Cristhiam
+Pictured are Cristhiam

 Gurdian, Katheryn Parraga, Dr. Bill Richardson, Franklin Bonilla, Emilio Gutierrez,